marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    Due to some limitations regarding Writeable MIB module, one IESG statement published in 2014 encourages the use the NETCONF/YANG standards for configuration.
-From the above YANG modules list, 3 MIB    modules (Entity MIB module, Entity Sensor MIB module, Entity State MIB module) have been converted ino the "YANG Data Model for Hardware Management" {?RFC8348}}.
+From the above YANG modules list, 3 MIB    modules (Entity MIB module, Entity Sensor MIB module, Entity State MIB module) have been converted into the "YANG Data Model for Hardware Management" {?RFC8348}}.

    However, the Power and Energy Monitoring and Control MIB modules have not been converted yet into YANG modules.